cyberark/conjur/design/authenticators_health_api.md

 ##### Installed
 The "installed" authenticators are those who meet to following criteria:

-- It's class name is "Authenticator"
+- Its class name is "Authenticator"
-- It's parent module starts with "Authn"
+- Its parent module starts with "Authn"
 - It has the "valid?" method

 ##### Configured